Which Neighborhoods of Phoenix Are Best for Real Estate Investments

-The population of Goodyear is growing steadily, and as of today, over 79,000 people call this place home.
+The population of Goodyear is growing steadily, and as of today, over 79,000 live here.
 It’s safe to say that Goodyear represents a beautiful interplay of modern comfort and serenity that can be typically found in the least crowded parts of the earth.
 Purchase prices for homes in Goodyear are affordable, while local income properties can make you more than $1,000 per month.
 Goodyear is a popular choice for married couples and families with kids, and it goes without saying that such categories of people make the most trustworthy and tidy tenants.

 Median rental price: $1,343/mo

 Median purchase price: $353,000